banisterious/obsidian-scribeflow/docs/user/reference/sources-and-inspirations.md

 ## Foundational Concepts

-The metrics and tracking concepts in OneiroMetrics are inspired by established practices in dream research, psychology, and qualitative data analysis.
+The metrics and tracking concepts in ScribeFlow are inspired by established practices in dream research, psychology, and qualitative data analysis.
 While no single source dictates the exact formulation of each metric, the development has been informed by general principles found in these fields:

 ### Dream Journaling Practices

 The practice of recording dream content, including sensory details, emotions, and narrative flow, is a well-established method for improving dream recall and understanding.
-OneiroMetrics builds on these traditional approaches by adding structure and quantification to the journaling process.
+ScribeFlow builds on these traditional approaches by adding structure and quantification to the journaling process.

 Dream journaling has been inspired by the broader principles of numerous researchers and practitioners, including: